CISecurity/CCPD-Docs/docs/source/Configuration Options.md

 To generate the token, login as an administrator, navigate to setting > user management and select api user.
 Select `Generate CIS-CAT Authentication` button.

 Place the generated token in the assessor-cli.properties file for the Assessor that will post to the Dashboard.
 This file is located in the config folder of the CIS-CAT Pro Assessor.
 See the [Assessor Configuration Guide](https://ccpa-docs.readthedocs.io/en/latest/Configuration%20Guide/#cis-cat-pro-dashboard-integration) for more information.

+If utilizing a self-signed certificate for HTTPS configuration, SSL warnings may need to be ignored.
+At your discretion, you may:

+- From the GUI, select "Ignore SSL Warnings" check box
+- For CLI commands, utilized `-ui`.
+See [reporting options](https://ccpa-docs.readthedocs.io/en/latest/User%20Guide%20-%20Assessor/#command-line-interface-cli) in the CIS-CAT Pro Assessor Guide.
+- For centralized, see [the guide](https://ccpa-docs.readthedocs.io/en/latest/Configuration%20Guide/#centralized-windows) for more information on utilizing the `-ui` within the script.

 ## API for Assessor Result Import ##